ozendelait/rvc_devkit/segmentation/README.md

 Some segmentation benchmarks require users to register and to confirm the license terms before granting access to their data.
 For the Cityscapes dataset, please register at: https://www.cityscapes-dataset.com

-For the WildDash dataset, please register at: https://www.wilddash.cc (Note: RVC users can already use a alpha version of WildDash v2; see the downloaded readme/license for details).
+For the WildDash dataset, please register at: https://www.wilddash.cc (Note: you can use the beta or final version of WildDash v2; both use the same evaluation label policy; see the downloaded readme/license for details).

 To use the automatic download script, define these environment variables using